amruthamanoj/Birthday-Problem/README.md

 Bday Problem - probability

-finding day of a given date in a future eyar using Mod function
+finding day of a given date in a future year using Mod function

 Finding a leap year